 FACULTY ADVISOR: You are encouraged to work closely with your faculty advisor early on as you consider options for your co-ops.
 Your faculty advisor can provide suggestions for appropriate job roles for your major and insights into different industries you should consider.

 ACADEMIC ADVISOR: Be sure to check with your academic advisor in the Student Services Office prior to beginning your co-op search to make sure you won't miss any critical courses that may only be scheduled once a year while you are away on co-op.
-International students must also have an authorization to work through the International Student Services Office and should verify they are eligible for the quarter they are planning to co-op.
+International students must also have an authorization to work through the International Student Services Office and should verify they are eligible for the semester they are planning to co-op.

 CO-OP ADVISOR: Your Co-op Advisor is here to help you prepare for your co-op and full-time job search process.
 We will meet during your mandatory co-op preparation course which you will take during your sophomore year.
 During that course you will learn how to write a resume and cover letter, complete a mock interview, learn how to work a career fair, effective networking skills, salary negotiation, and how make valuable employer contacts.